 The OR Tantrum II is our favorite choice for active uses such as running, peak bagging, or mountain biking.
 It is made of 20D mechanical stretch nylon that moves and stretches as you do, a stark contrast to the common nylon windbreaker.
 Not only does stretchy material mean that it fits and moves better, but we also found it to be far more breathable than its competition.
 In the past, we recognized the Tantrum as our Top Pick for Biking and Running, and it could easily still hold those titles, although gone is the lower back pocket and strap for carrying it pack-less.
 This new version stuffs into its chest pocket with a clip ring.
-The only downside to this fantastic wind jacket is that it is terrible in the rain, so only bring it to places where you don't expect to get wet!

 Outdoor Research Tantrum II Review

-Cons: Soaks up water like a towel, sleeves a tad short
+Cons: Sleeves a tad short

 Manufacturer: Outdoor Research